PublicDataWorks/instance_files_pm/README.md

 ### Test & View Locally

-In order to test PDM locally, you can setup the `INSTANCE_FILES_DIR` environment variable on your local machine to point to the `instance-files` directory within this repository.
+In order to test PDM locally, you can setup the `REACT_APP_INSTANCE_FILES_DIR` environment variable on your local machine to point to the `instance-files` directory within this repository.
 This will allow the PDM application to read from this absolute path and tailor the application to your cities requirements.

 For Mac:
 Add the absolute path of your instance-files folder location in .profile or .zshrc